-After a scientific experiment goes horribly wrong during a demonstration, a scientist finds himself trapped in an alternate reality that bears some similarities to our own, but also has ...
+After a scientific experiment goes horribly wrong during a demonstration, a scientist finds himself trapped in an alternative reality that bears some similarities to our own, but also has ...

 Tom Jones, a maid's son adopted by the nobleman she worked for, now all grown up must run away from home when he is set up by his jealous cousin.
 He has several adventures and women on his way to town where his possible salvation awaits.

-After a scientific experiment goes horribly wrong during a demonstration, a scientist finds himself trapped in an alternate reality that bears some similarities to our own, but also has some striking differences.
-In this other reality the Second World War had never occurred, mankind had not yet traveled into Space and Mt.
+After a scientific experiment goes horribly wrong during a demonstration, a scientist finds himself trapped in an alternative reality that bears some similarities to our own, but also has some striking differences.
+In this other reality, World War II had never occurred, mankind had not yet travelled into space, and Mt.
 Everest had not yet been conquered, just to name a few things.
-Also in this other reality he is no longer a scientist but rather a well known author.
-He also finds that he is married to a beautiful woman who he instantly falls in love with but who his alternate self never cared for.
+Also in this other reality, he is no longer a scientist, but rather a well-known author.
+He also finds that he is married to a beautiful woman with whom he instantly falls in love, but for whom his alternate self never cared.
 He has some difficulty convincing anyone that he is not actually who they think he is.
-With the help of a physics professor who believes his story, he finally manages to convince his 'wife' that he is not the man she knew before.
-After a personal tragedy in this alternate world, he finds himself back in his own world and desperately trying to locate the woman he fell in love with in the ...Written by
+With the help of a physics professor who believes his story, he finally manages to convince his "wife" that he is not the man she knew before.
+After a personal tragedy in this alternative world, he finds himself back in his own world and desperately trying to locate the woman with whom he fell in love...Written by

 Kevin Steinhauer <K.Steinhauer@BoM.GOV.AU>

 13 of 13 people found this review helpful.